MeidoPromotionAssociation/COM3D2.HighHeel/README.md

 If the author provided you with a file named `hhmod_xxxx.json`, you should place it here.

-When the object's name (mesh name) of the shoes includes `hhmod_foobar`, the plugin reads the corresponding `hhmod_foobar.json` from the shoe configuration folder.
+The principle is that when the shoe object name (the yellow inverted triangle in Blender) contains hhmod_foobar, the plugin reads the corresponding `hhmod_foobar.json` from the shoe configuration folder.
+(Note that it is not the file name)

 If you modify the configuration file, you can click "reload" in the plugin settings to reload the configuration files.